 A: First and foremost, Open Sky works with each student individually.
-We do not believe that every student who is adopted, is struggling because he/she was adopted.
+We do not believe that every student who is adopted is struggling because they were adopted.
 The information we gather as we get to know the student and family is what ultimately determines our clinical approach.

 At Open Sky, our goal is to help students and families develop the necessary skills to navigate the developmental stages of life.
 This process provides a framework for students and families to better understand and contextualize the relevance of adoption in their own family system.

 Most of our students are working to better understand themselves and their place in the world.
 Cultivating a sense of identity is a normal developmental task for adolescents and young adults.
 This is also true, albeit often more complicated, for students who are adopted.

 Generally speaking, when adoption is a clinical issue for a student, we use a clinical approach that is relational, trauma-informed, attachment-focused, and family-centered.